wazuh/wazuh-documentation/source/cloud-security/gcp/prerequisites/considerations.rst

 .. code-block:: console

-  # /var/ossec/wodles/gcloud/gcloud --integration_type access_logs -b 'wazuh-example-bucket' -c credentials.json --reparse --only_logs_after '2021-Jun-10' --debug 2
+  # /var/ossec/wodles/gcloud/gcloud --integration_type access_logs -b 'wazuh-example-bucket' -c credentials.json --reparse --only_logs_after '2021-Jun-10' -l 2

-The ``--debug 2`` parameter gets a verbose output.
+The ``-l 2`` parameter gets a verbose output.
 This is useful to show the script is working, specially when handling a large amount of data.

 Configuring multiple Google Cloud Storage bucket